unfinishedideas/watch-next/database/README.md

-# Database
+# WatchNext! - Database

+## Setup database (Database)

+- install postgreSQL on server
+- install python (I use chocolatey on windows) and install psycopg2 with `pip install psycopg2`
+- start the postgres server
+- create new `.env` file based on `./database/example.env` in the same location
+- run `python ./database/init.py` to setup a database and follow prompts

 ## Technology

 - PostgreSQL
 - Python
 - psycopg2

-## Setup

-- Install postgreSQL on server
-- Install python (I use chocolatey on windows) and install psycopg2 with `pip install psycopg2`
-- Start the postgres server
-- Create new `.env` file based on `example.env`
-- Run `python ./database/init.py` to setup a database and follow prompts

 ## ERD Diagram